Comparing Danimer Scientific (DNMR) & Its Competitors

-Danimer Scientific (NYSE: DNMR) is one of 20 public companies in the “Plastics materials & resins” industry, but how does it compare to its peers?
-We will compare Danimer Scientific to similar businesses based on the strength of its valuation, institutional ownership, risk, profitability, analyst recommendations, earnings and dividends.
+Danimer Scientific (NYSE: DNMR) is one of 20 publicly-traded companies in the “Plastics materials & resins” industry, but how does it contrast to its peers?
+We will compare Danimer Scientific to similar companies based on the strength of its earnings, valuation, institutional ownership, risk, analyst recommendations, profitability and dividends.

 Analyst Ratings

-This is a breakdown of current ratings and recommmendations for Danimer Scientific and its peers, as reported by MarketBeat.com.
+This is a breakdown of recent recommendations for Danimer Scientific and its peers, as reported by MarketBeat.

 |Sell Ratings